Campus research facilities

 Hybridomas and flow cytometry.
 The Cell and Immunobiology Core provides services for tissue culture, hybridoma preparation and monoclonal antibody preparation.
 In addition, it has five state-of-the-art flow cytometry instruments.

 Nuclear magnetic resonance (NMR) spectroscopy.
 The NMR Core provides sophisticated NMR capabilities.
-Five multinuclear, Fourier-transform instruments are available, operating at 800 MHz, 600 MHz, 500 MHz, 300 MHz and 250 MHz.
+Five multinuclear, Fourier-transform instruments are available, operating at 800 MHz, 600 MHz, 500 MHz, and 300 MHz.
 The 800 MHz spectrometer is housed in Schweitzer Hall and the others in the chemistry building, which is connected to the Biochemistry Complex.

 Nuclear reactor.
 The university's Research Reactor is the highest powered, highest flux university research reactor in the U. S. The facility provides intense sources of neutron, gamma and neutrino radiation for research and applications.

 Proteomics and mass spectrometry.
 The Charles W. Gehrke Proteomics Center has multiple state-of-the-art mass spectrometers plus expertise to perform all aspects of contemporary proteomic studies as well as mass spectrometry of individual proteins.
 Watch a video tour of the facility led by Brian Mooney, a biochemistry assistant research professor and associate director of the center.

 Structural biology.
 The Structural Biology Core provides equipment maintenance and infrastructure support for structural biology research and structural biology computation.
 In addition it manages a peptide synthesis service.